korynewton/Sprint-Challenge--JavaScript/README.md

 2)Implicit binding - When a method is called, it is implied that the object to the left of the . is the object that 'this' is referring to in this context.

-3) New binding - creating a new object from a previous object with the keyword 'new'.
-'This' now refers to the object created with new and not the object it was created from.
+3) New binding - creating a new object from a previous constructor with the keyword 'new'.
+'This' now refers to the new object created with the 'new' keyword and not the object it was created from.

 4) Explicit binding- using methods like .call, .apply. or .bind on an object and explicitly passing in the object that 'this' will be referring to.